mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 export default Ember.Route.extend(ApplicationRouteMixin);
 ```

-This adds some actions to the application route like `authenticateSession` and
-`invalidateSession` as well as callback actions that are triggered when the
+This adds some callback actions that are triggered when the session's
-session's authentication state changes like `sessionAuthenticationSucceeded` or
+authentication state changes like `sessionAuthenticationSucceeded` or
 `sessionInvalidationSucceeded` (see the
 [API docs for `ApplicationRouteMixin`](http://ember-simple-auth.com/ember-simple-auth-api-docs.html#SimpleAuth-ApplicationRouteMixin)).
 Displaying e.g. login/logout buttons in the UI depending on the session's